Wawel Castle Tours

 • Drones

-• Food and open beverages inside exhibition rooms
+• Food and drink inside exhibition rooms

-• Pets (except certified assistance animals)
+• Pets (except guide dogs)

 • Loud audio devices